• Recipes

 Creamy Chicken & Leek Risotto

-This Creamy Chicken & Leek Risotto is an easy one pot meal that’s packed full of flavour and is the perfect comfort food that can be enjoyed by the whole family.
-This version is dairy free and& gluten free too.
+This deliciously Creamy Chicken and Leek Risotto is an easy one-pot meal that's packed full of flavour and is the perfect comfort food that can be enjoyed by the whole family.
+My version is dairy-free and gluten-free too, making it ideal for people with food allergies.

 Equipment